OpenClassrooms-Student-Center/alumnis/content/students/williamMK.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Je veux relever un nouveau defi et devenir developpeur Python.

-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: J'aime le sport, la photo passer du temps en famille ainsi qu'ecouter et faire de la musique

 # don't touch that